julianritchey/project-3/project_proposal.md

 ## Project description
 Investor's Dream v3.0 will provide users two primary features:
-- The ability to create custom strategies.
+- The ability to create custom trading strategies.
-- The ability to subscribe to notifications from custom or pre-existing strategies on a monthly or yearly basis.
+- The ability to subscribe to notifications from custom or pre-existing trading strategies on a monthly or yearly basis.

 ### Strategy creation
 Users will be able to create their own strategies using a variety of indicators and custom-defined conditions, such as: